-I may grant that there is some latent effect-passive memory, if you will-for we do not count the hours in sleep, and calculate our time by the clock; but we wake, and soon the bell strikes.
+I may grant that there is some latent effect-pass ive memory, if you will-for we do not count th hours in sleep, and calculate our time by the clock but we wake, and soon the bell strikes.

-We have on record some very curious instances of the periodical recurrence of ideas in a waking state, the measurement of time being referrible to mental impression, mechanically established by constant habit.
+We have on record some very curious instance of the periodical recurrence of ideas in a waking state, the measurement of time being referrible to mental impression, mechanically established by con stant habit.

-There was an idiot once, who was in the habitof amusing himself constantly by counting the hours as they were struck on the clock.
-It chanced, after some time, that the works of the clock were injured, so that the striking for a time had ceased.
+There was an idiot once, who was in the habi of amusing himself constantly by counting the hour as they were struck on the clock.
+It chanced, af ter some time, that the works of the clock were in jured, so that the striking for a time had ceased.
 The idiot, notwithstanding, continued to measure the day with perfect correctness, by counting and beating the hour.
 This is a story of Dr. Plott's, in his History of Staffordshire.